Revelation 3:20

 John was permitted to see into heaven.
 If

-heaven to you.
-When the door to heaven was opened to John, before he saw
+to you.
+When the door to heaven was opened to John, before he saw anything he

-anything he heard a voice.
-When we compare this description of a voice that
+heard a voice.
+When we compare this description of a voice that sounded like a

-sounded like a trumpet to something similar that is said in Revelation chapter
+trumpet to something similar that is said in Revelation chapter one, we know

-one, we know that it was Jesus who was talking to John.
-Whoever hears the voice
+that it was Jesus who was talking to John.
+Whoever hears the Word of God from

-Jesus will be permitted to enter the kingdom of heaven.
+Jesus in this life will be permitted to enter the kingdom of heaven.

 The first thing that John saw in heaven was

 a throne and one that sat upon the throne.
-Remember that Jesus said in Rev.
+Remember that Jesus said in Revelation

 3:21, "To him that overcomes will I grant to